pwFoo/H.php/README.md

 <a id="install"></a>
 ### Installation
-Download zip archive [here](https://github.com/devHammed/H.php/archive/v1.2.0.zip) then extract and you will just have to copy `.htaccess` file to your app root and `H.php` file in your project then you will require it! e.g if `H.php` is in the `lib` folder :-
+Download latest release zip archive [here](https://github.com/devHammed/H.php/releases/latest) then extract and you will just have to copy `.htaccess` file to your app root and `H.php` file in your project then you will require it! e.g if `H.php` is in the `lib` folder :-
 ```php
   require 'lib/H.php';
 ```